Efficient Quadratic Corrections for Frank-Wolfe Algorithms: Experiment details and additional computational results

 \citet{liu2025toolbox} consider adding white noise to the state, i.e.,

 for a given noise level $v \in \mathopen[0,1\mathclose]$.
-In \cref{fig:entanglement_detection_noise} we present the results for different noise levels $v \in \{0.95, 1.0\}$ for a fixed state with parameter $a=0.5$.
+In \cref{fig:entanglement_detection_noise} we present the results for different noise levels $v \in \{0.95, 0.97\}$ for a fixed state with parameter $a=0.5$.
 We used again a correction interval of $N=1$ for QC-MNP and $N=10$ for QC-LP.
 Comparing the two plots, one can see that adding white noise decreases the distance to $\mathcal{S}_{AB}$ and therefore leads to smaller primal values.
-Further experiments show that for $v < 0.944$, the state becomes separable.
-Furthermore, BPCG is reaching optimality for the pure state case $v=1$ within the time limit of 2000s, but not in the noisy case, indicating that adding white noise makes the problem more challenging.
 Interestingly, QC-LP is performing worse than BPCG for the pure state.
 This is because the LP solved by QC-LP is often infeasible, leading to computational overhead without any benefit in terms of primal progress.
 On the other hand, QC-MNP is reaching optimality in both cases by far the fastest.
 This indicates that QC-MNP is more suited than QC-LP for non-polytope domains like the set of separable states $\mathcal{S}_{AB}$.